danadria/danadria.github.io/_pages/about.md

 <div style="text-align: justify;">

 If you want to learn more about AI systems in healtcare, consult me about your present work, or collaborate on a project with me, feel free to reach out!
+I will strive to help where I can or point you to another expert in my network.
 My tent is open.

 <br>
 <br>